Written by

 Before creating the macOS Sequoia bootable USB, it's advisable to delete the unnecessary files on your Mac to make space for the installer and its installation.
 This can prevent the download and installation of macOS Sequoia from failing due to insufficient space.

-You can do the cleaning manually by locating the unwanted files and permanently deleting them.
+You can manually locate the unwanted files and permanently delete them.
 Or, if you want to save time, you can use iBoysoft DiskGeeker to analyze your Mac's disk space.
 It can list all files on your Mac in descending order by size and allow you to quickly remove the unneeded.

 Step 1: Download macOS Sequoia for bootable USB